-The XYZ Affair involved the French Foreign Minister, Charles Maurice de Talleyrand, sending agents to meet with Pinckney, Gerry and Marshall.
-The agents made demands and set conditions for negotiation, which Pinckney flatly denied, saying “No, no, not a sixpence.”
-Marshall and Pinckney returned home, and announcement of the Affair unleashed a wave of anti-French sentiment.
+The XYZ Affair involved the French Foreign Minister, Charles Maurice de Talleyrand, sending agents to meet with Pinckney, Gerry, and Marshall.
+The agents made demands and set conditions for negotiation, including asking the Americans to pay bribes, which Pinckney flatly denied, saying “No, no, not a sixpence.”
+Marshall and Pinckney returned home, and the announcement of the scandal unleashed a wave of anti-French sentiment.

 Founding the United States Navy and Buildup to War